roblav96/ios-runtime-docs/how-to/ObjC-Subclassing.md

 There should be no TypeScript constructor, because it will not be executed.
 Instead override one of the `init` methods.

+## Limitations

-You shouldn't extend an already extended class.
+* You shouldn't extend an already extended class
+* You can't override static methods
+* You can't expose static methods or properties